usnews/blog-samples/deferHydration/README.md

 ## Dependencies

-For this code to work as intended, your project must use https://github.com/faceyspacey/babel-plugin-universal-import to trasform import statements into universal imports that work as expected on both the client and server.
+For this code to work as intended, your project must use https://github.com/faceyspacey/babel-plugin-universal-import to transform import statements into universal imports that work as expected on both the client and server.